S3OD: Towards Generalizable Salient Object Detection with Synthetic Data: Acknowledgments

 \section{Acknowledgments}

-This research was supported by the AIST policy-based budget project "R\&D on Generative AI Foundation Models for the Physical Domain".
+This research was supported by ERC StG 101222037-Volute, AIST policy-based budget project ``R\&D on Generative AI Foundation Models for the Physical Domain'', and Japan Science and Technology Agency (JST) as part of Adopting Sustainable Partnerships for Innovative Research Ecosystem (ASPIRE), Grant Number JPMJAP2518.
 Computational resources were provided by ABCI 3.0 from AIST and AIST Solutions.
 We are grateful to Andrew Zisserman for valuable discussions and feedback that helped improve this work.